Contact Us

 Details

 Hurricane Helene is now classified as a strong category 2 hurricane with sustained winds of 110 mph and is moving N-NE at 16 mph.
 Sea surface temperatures through much of the eastern Gulf of Mexico are in the mid-to-upper 80’s and are supportive of additional intensification.
-Indeed, the combination of the warm water with high oceanic heat content (meaning it is warm at the surface level and well below the surface), and the increasingly favorable environmental conditions of low vertical wind shear and ample moisture will likely result in attainment of category 3 “major” hurricane status later today with sustained winds of 111 mph or higher and a climb to “category 4” is still an outside chance.
+Indeed, the combination of the warm water with high oceanic heat content (meaning it is warm at the surface level and well below the surface), and the increasingly favorable environmental conditions of low vertical wind shear and ample moisture will likely result in attainment of category 3 “major” hurricane status later today with sustained winds of 111 mph or higher and a climb to “category 4” is still on the table.

 00Z Euro forecast maps of maximum wind gusts (left) and total rainfall amounts (right) for the period between now and 8 PM, Friday, September 27th with the southern Appalachians an especially vulnerable area for substantial rainfall amounts and flash flooding.
 Maps courtesy ECMWF, Weather Bell Analytics (Meteorologist Joe Bastardi, X)